The 10 Most Famous Awards Around

 Great achievements are accompanied by great results.
 Sometimes they’re honored with rewards too.
 Prizes are given to the top achievers in fields ranging from sports to politics to science to writing.
 Though they take different forms, all of these prizes are meant to highlight and celebrate those individuals who’ve ascended to the top of their game.

-Whatever the money and prestige attached to them, these prizes are often accompanied by striking awards.
+Whatever the money and prestige attached to them, these prizes are often accompanied by striking custom awards.
 Here at Cristaux, we love making awards to celebrate achievements.
 We love celebrating great design too.
 Here are 10 awards from outside the world of sports that are famous not just for their physical design but also for their influential power.

 1. The Nobel Prize

-This prestigious award is named for Alfred Nobel, who created dynamite.
+This prestigious trophy is named for Alfred Nobel, who created dynamite.
 The first Nobel Prize was presented in 1901, and the number of fields in which it is presented has increased to six since.
 Prizes are awarded in chemistry, physics, literature, medicine, economics and peace.
 In addition to receiving a diploma and a gold medal, winners in each category also receive a monetary prize.

 2. The Booker Prize